broadinstitute/cromwell/docs/backends/PAPI.md

-**Google Cloud Backend**
+**Google Cloud Pipelines Backend (DEPRECATED)**

 Google Genomics Pipelines API is a Docker-as-a-service from Google.
 It was formerly called JES (Job Execution Service);
 you may see outdated references to the older JES terminology in Cromwell configuration files and code.
+This has since been replaced by the [Google Batch Service](../backends/GCPBatch.md).

 This section offers detailed configuration instructions for using Cromwell with the Pipelines API in all supported authentication modes.
 Before reading futher in this section please see the